Quantco/datajudge/docs/source/examples/example_dates.rst

 Pleas note that the ``DateNoOverlap`` and ``DateNoGap`` constraints also exist in a slightly different form: ``DateNoOverlap2d`` and ``DateNoGap2d``.
 As the names suggest, these can operate in 'two date dimensions'.

-It could for instance be, that a table has four date columns, representing two ranges in distinct dimensions, respectively:
+For example, let's assume a table with four date columns, representing two ranges in distinct dimensions, respectively:

 * ``date_from``: Date from when a price is valid